 Final Thought: Personal Reward

 Employees need to feel that there is something in it for them when it comes to their aviation SMS.
 And the “in it for them” cannot be simply “not getting in trouble.”
-When employees’ primary incentive for being involved in the aviation SMS is to avoid trouble, it is generally a good indication of punitive safety culture.
+When employees’ primary incentive for being involved in the aviation SMS is to avoid trouble, it is generally a good indication of a punitive safety culture.